GarettSoftware/GCP-Scheduled-VM-Hook/README.md

 repository.
 2) Modify the `scheduler_hook.py` file to execute your existing code.
 3) Ensure you have a requirements.txt file at the top level of your project (or copy the one here).
-4) Ensure the /logs directory is present in your .gitignore (or copy the one here).
+4) Ensure the /logs directory is present in your .gitignore (or copy the .gitignore here).

 #### Case 2: No Code Yet
-1) Clone this repository to your git repository hosting service, e.g., GitHub.
+1) Hit the "Use this template" button at the top of this page to create a new repository using this template.
-2) Take note of the name you gave the repository clone.
+2) Take note of the name you gave the repository.

 ### Google Cloud Platform Account Setup
 1) Set up a Google Cloud Platform (GCP) account